ExpressiveJS/Expressive.js/README.md

 Framework developers provide a simple abstraction layer for things like loggers, protocols, data consumers, and even route transformations.

 To the end user (you!), none of that matters except getting to Express your logic the way you want.
-Expressive has a full-blown UI tool to help you create projects without writing a single line of code!
+Expressive has a full-featured UI tool to help you create projects without writing a single line of code!

 # Coming Very Soon! #
 <br>